Nabadisha Education Project

 watch our video here

-VITAL partnered with Child Rights and You (CRY) and HOPE Foundation for the Nabadisha Education project which aims to bring thousands of disadvantaged children an opportunity to gain the necessary literacy and numeracy skills and an all-round education for a brighter future.
+VITAL partnered with HOPE Foundation for the Nabadisha Education project which aims to bring thousands of disadvantaged children an opportunity to gain the necessary literacy and numeracy skills and an all-round education for a brighter future.

 Your donation will vastly improve the quality of these childrens lives!